 Our Internal Audit Charter, which sets out the authority and responsibilities of GA, is reviewed by our AC every year.
-The AC approves the risk-based internal audit plan at the start of each year.
-During the year, our AC reviews the internal audit reports, results of the internal audits and remedial steps taken to address the findings.
-It also ensures that our audit resources are adequate and effective.
+The AC approves our risk-based internal audit plan at the start of each year.
+During the year, the AC reviews internal audit reports, results of internal audits and remedial steps taken to address the findings.
+It also ensures that our audit resources are adequate and effective